The average deal size with one of our customers varies by 65% for closed won opportunities.

 Average Number of Products per Opportunity

-We spoke to the team manager, Colin Parish.
-Colin speculated that the average closed won opportunity size is closely correlated with the number of products sold on each opportunity.
+VP of Sales, Colin Parish, speculated that the average opportunity size correlates closely with the number of products sold on each opportunity.

-In particular, Colin believed that the high performers sold more optional products.
+Specifically, Colin believed that high performers sell many more optional products.

 Let’s see if he’s right.

 This chart splits the average opportunity size by Core and Optional products.